wesselb/probmods/README.md

 When `model` is instantiated by calling it with `parameters`, the following
 happens:

-1. First of all, the model is _copied_ to prevent any mutation:
+1. First of all, the model is _copied_ to safely allow mutation of the copy:

     ```python
     instance = copy.copy(model)